occiware/occiware.github.io/index.md

 ---
 {% include JB/setup %}

-OCCIware aims at building a formal model-driven approach for managing Everything as a Service.
+OCCIware proposes a formal model-driven approach for managing Everything as a Service.
+This approach is based on [OCCI](http://occi-wg.org/) and is illustrated in the next figure.

 ![OCCIware: a formal model-driven approach for managing Everything as a Service]({{ site.url }}/assets/img/OCCIware-big-picture.jpg)